jonreid/OCMockito/README.md

 * __OCMockitoIOS.framework__ for iOS development
 * __OCMockito.framework__ for Mac OS X development

 OCHamcrest comes in a similar scheme.
-Drag the appropriate frameworks into your project (both OCMockito and OCHamcrest), specifying "Copy items into destination group's folder".
+Drag the appropriate frameworks for both both OCMockito and OCHamcrest into your project, specifying "Copy items into destination group's folder".

 #### iOS Development: